fusionjs/fusionjs/fusion-react/README.md

 const Component = split({load, LoadingComponent, ErrorComponent});
 ```
 - `load: () => Promise` - Required.
 Load a component asynchronously.
 Typically, this should make a dynamic `import()` call.
   The Fusion compiler takes care of bundling the appropriate code and de-duplicating dependencies.
 The argument to `import` should be a string literal (not a variable).
 See [webpack docs](https://webpack.js.org/api/module-methods/#import-) for more information.
 - `LoadingComponent` - Required.
 A component to be displayed while the asynchronous component hasn't downloaded
 - `ErrorComponent` - Required.
 A component to be displayed if the asynchronous component could not be loaded
-- `Component` - A placeholder component that can be used in your view which will show the asynchronous component
+- `defer: boolean` - Defaults to false.
+Whether split component should be deferred.

 #### prepare